ezra-obiwale/this-js/doc/md/attributes.md

 -   ### this-no-layout
     Indicates that the page should be loaded without a layout.
 It takes no value.

-    This is more important when a default layout has been set [in the config](./config.md) but is not needed for the page.
+    This is more important when [`config.defaultLayout`](./config.md#defaultlayout)
+    has been set but is not needed for the page.

 -    ### this-title
     Holds the title of the page